 Changes in Control.
 The 2023 Plan provides that in the event of a change in control, as such term is defined in the 2023 Plan, all outstanding awards will be treated in the manner described in the definitive transaction agreement (or, if there is no such agreement, in the manner determined by the administrator).
-The treatment specified in the definitive transaction agreement or as determined by the administrator may include one or more of the following: (i) cancellation of the awards for no consideration; (ii) assumption or substitution of the awards with adjustments as to the number or kind of shares or other securities or property and applicable exercise price, base amount, or purchase price; (iii) acceleration of vesting of the awards; (iv) the cancellation of the vested awards, together with a payment to the grantees holding such vested awards so canceled of an amount based upon the consideration being paid per share in connection with such change in control in cash or, in the sole discretion of the Administrator, in the form of such other consideration necessary for a grantee to receive property, cash or securities (or a combination thereof) as the grantee would have been entitled to receive upon such change in control, if the grantee had been, immediately prior to such change in control, the holder of the number of shares covered by the award at such time, less any applicable exercise price or base amount; provided, however, that holders of vested options and vested SARs shall be entitled to such consideration only if the per-share consideration exceeds the applicable exercise price or base amount, and to the extent that the per-share consideration is less than or equal to the applicable exercise price or base amount, such vested options and vested SARs shall be cancelled for no consideration; or (v) the replacement of the awards with a cash incentive program that preserves the value of the awards so replaced (determined as of such change in control).
+The treatment specified in the definitive transaction agreement or as determined by the administrator may include one or more of the following: (i) cancellation of the awards for no consideration; (ii) assumption or substitution of the awards with adjustments as to the number or kind of shares or other securities or property and applicable exercise price, base amount, or purchase price; (iii) acceleration of vesting of the awards; (iv) the cancellation of the vested awards, together with a payment to the grantees holding such vested awards so canceled of an amount based upon the consideration being paid per share in connection with such change in control in cash or, in the sole discretion of the Administrator, in the form of such other consideration necessary for a grantee to receive property, cash or securities (or a combination thereof) as the grantee would have been entitled to receive upon such change in control, if the grantee had been, immediately prior to such change in control, the holder of the number of shares covered by the award at such time, less any applicable exercise price or base amount; provided, however, that holders of vested options and vested SARs shall be entitled to such consideration only if the per-share consideration exceeds the applicable exercise price or base amount, and to the extent that the per-share consideration; or (v) the replacement of the awards with a cash incentive program that preserves the value of the awards so replaced (determined as of such change in control).

 Plan Amendments and Termination.
 The 2023 Plan will automatically terminate ten years following the date it becomes effective, unless we terminate it sooner.
-In addition, our Board of Directors has the authority to amend, suspend or terminate the 2023 Plan, subject to shareholder approval, in the event such approval is required by law.
+In addition, our Board of Directors has the authority to amend, suspend or terminate the 2023 Plan, subject to shareholder approval in the event such approval is required by law.
 No amendment, suspension or termination of the 2023 Plan or any award shall materially adversely affect the rights under any outstanding award without the holder's written consent.
 However, an amendment that may cause an incentive stock option to become a non-qualified stock option or the administrator considers necessary or advisable to comply with applicable laws will not be treated as materially adversely affecting the rights under any outstanding award.